by Tim Gilmore, 6/21/2015

 * * *

-After Reverend Hodges’s scandal and murder, the church he founded dissolved, and its strange mid-20th-century-space-age-fantasy sanctuary became the home for Jacksonville Baptist Temple and its Kingergarten-though-12th-grade Temple Christian School.
+After Reverend Hodges’s scandal and murder, the old white church in which he’d preached gave way to this strange mid-20th-century-space-age-fantasy sanctuary, the home for Jacksonville Baptist Temple and its Kingergarten-though-12th-grade Temple Christian School.
 As Beaver Street Baptist had before it, Temple rivaled Trinity Baptist Church, which left its inner-city location just as Temple began to thrive there on Beaver Street.

 But a schism soon split Jacksonville Baptist Temple and Temple Christian School into Bible Baptist Temple, in a Westside semi-rural / suburban location near where I grew up (I attended Temple Christian School from first through fourth grades) and First Coast Christian School.
 Temple closed its doors for good in 1990, but First Coast Christian School continues.